 The Benefits of Group Therapy

 Therapy is a crucial part of becoming well.
 Many people have seen therapists for individual therapy which is highly effective in resolving many issues including trauma, relationship struggles, etc. But an often-overlooked form of therapy is group therapy.
 Group therapy provides a unique experience far different from that of individual therapy.
 In fact, I am leading two support groups through our KetWell Patient Connect program.
-Learn more about those and other upcoming groups here.

 Here are five advantages of group therapy:

 Often when we struggle, we trick ourselves into believing we are the only one in the world who is going through this unique experience.
 Being a part of a group opens our eyes to see others are going through very similar situations.
 This is especially true for those who are receiving ketamine infusions!
 Describing our experience to those who have never had an infusion, is like trying to teach an ant the laws of physics.